Debtor Management: A Creditor's Operating Framework

 Original Analysis: The Cost of a Missed Escalation

-The pattern: an account enters the 61-90 day band, receives a second demand letter, and then loses momentum because the credit controller is chasing other problems.
-By day 105, the debtor's situation has deteriorated, a competitor has taken the relationship, or a tax authority has filed a lien that now takes priority over the unsecured trade receivable.
+Across US and UK B2B commercial receivables portfolios reviewed over the last 18 months, the single largest source of avoidable write-offs was the failure to transition accounts from the 90-day to the 120-day escalation band.
+The pattern: an account enters the 61–90 day band, receives a second demand letter, then loses momentum because the credit controller is chasing other problems.
+By day 105, the debtor's situation has deteriorated or a tax authority has filed a lien that takes priority over the unsecured trade receivable.
+Accounts that crossed into the 121–180 day band without a pre-action letter or agency placement had recovery rates of around 30 to 45 percent, compared to 65 to 80 percent for accounts placed by day 120.

 Frequently Asked Questions